microsoft/vscode-docs/docs/getstarted/theme-color-reference.md

 For coloring inserted and removed text, use either a background or a border color but not both.

 - `diffEditor.insertedTextBackground`: Background color for text that got inserted.
+The color must not be opaque to not hide underlying decorations.
 - `diffEditor.insertedTextBorder`: Outline color for the text that got inserted.
 - `diffEditor.removedTextBackground`: Background color for text that got removed.
+The color must not be opaque to not hide underlying decorations.
 - `diffEditor.removedTextBorder`: Outline color for text that got removed.

 ## Editor Widget Colors